Clifford Neural Layers for PDE Modeling: Conclusion

 \section{Conclusion}

-We introduced Clifford neural layers, both for convolution and Fourier operations, that handle the various scalar (e.g. charge density), vector (e.g. electric field), bivector (magnetic field) and higher order fields as proper geometric objects organized as multivectors.
-This geometric algebra perspective, allowed us to naturally generalize convolution and Fourier transformations to their Clifford counterparts, and provides an elegant and natural rule to design new neural network layers.
-The multivector viewpoint with our Clifford neural layers led to better representation of the relationship between different fields and their individual components, allowing us to significantly outperform equivalent standard architectures for neural PDE surrogates.
-We also found that the performance gap increased with less data availability across all settings, denoting better inductive bias of our approach.
+We introduced Clifford neural layers that handle the various scalar (e.g. charge density), vector (e.g. electric field), bivector (magnetic field) and higher order fields as proper geometric objects organized as multivectors.
+This geometric algebra perspective allowed us to naturally generalize convolution and Fourier transformations to their Clifford counterparts, providing an elegant rule to design new neural network layers.
+The multivector viewpoint denotes an inductive bias advantage, leading to a better representation of the relationship between fields and their individual components, which is prominently demonstrated by the fact that our Clifford layers significantly outperformed equivalent standard neural PDE surrogates.

-\paragraph{Limitations.} One limitation is the current speed of Fast Fourier Transform (FFT) operations on machine learning accelerators like GPUs.
+\textbf{Limitations.} One limitation is the current speed of Fast Fourier Transform (FFT) operations on machine learning accelerators like GPUs.
 While an active area of research, current available versions of \texttt{cuFFT}\footnote{\url{https://developer.nvidia.com/cufft}} kernels wrapped in \texttt{PyTorch}~\citep{pytorch} are not yet as heavily optimized\footnote{For alternative efficient GPU-accelerated multidimensional FFT libraries see e.g. \url{https://github.com/DTolm/VkFFT}}, especially for the gradient pass.
-Furthermore, FFTs of real-valued signals are Hermitian-symmetric, and outputs contain only positive frequencies below the Nyquist frequency.
-Such real-valued FFTs are used for Fourier Neural Operator (FNO) layers.
-Clifford Fourier layers on the other hand use complex-valued FFT operations where the backward pass is approximately twice as slow.
+In contrast to FNO layers, which operate on real-valued signals, Clifford Fourier layers use complex-valued FFT operations where the backward pass is approximately twice as slow.
 For similar parameter counts, inference times of FNO and CFNO networks are similar.
-The speed of geometric convolution layers was already investigated by~\citet{grassucci2021lightweight}.
-We found that on the one hand Clifford convolutions are more parameter efficient since they share parameters among filters, on the other hand the net number of operations is larger for the same number of parameters resulting in increased training times by a factor of about $2$.
+Similar to~\citet{grassucci2021lightweight} who investigated the speed of geometric convolution layers, we found that Clifford convolutions are more parameter efficient since they share parameters among filters, with the downside that the net number of operations is larger, resulting in increased training times by a factor of about $2$.
 Finally, from a PDE point of view, the presented approaches to obtain PDE surrogates are limited since the neural networks have to be retrained for different equation parameters or e.g. different $\Delta t$.